 Sharon and I don’t usually get to spend that much time together.
 Between work schedules and other obligations, it’s typically only about once a week that we get to spend most of the day with each other.
-We try to do something fun but other times we’re fixing the house, mowing the lawn or other not fun things (a.k.a. “adulting”).
+We try to do something fun but most of the time we’re fixing the house or doing other not fun things (a.k.a. “adulting”).
 So when we get to spend time with each other, it’s a treat.

 - The little things.
-The times you do things for each other without asking.
-One morning I walked to the Starbucks to get coffee.
+The times you do things for each other without asking (Yes, we drink Starbucks on vacation).
+One morning I walked to Starbucks to get coffee.
 When I returned to the room, Sharon asked if I read the text she sent me.
-I didn’t hear my phone ding so I said I hadn’t.
-She looked disappointed so I looked at the message and it said: “Don’t forget straw!”
+I didn’t hear my phone ding, so I said I hadn’t.
+She looked disappointed, so I looked at the message and it said: “Don’t forget the straw!”
 At that point, I pulled a straw out of the bag.
 I knew she’d want one.
-That’s love right there (even if I think drinking coffee with a straw is kinda weird).
+That’s love right there (even if I think drinking coffee with a straw is weird).

 - You’re willing to do things you’re not really crazy about.
 Well, up to a point.
-During this trip, we went hiking at the Grand Canyon.
-Not really hiking but we did walk for 3/4 of a mile along a finished path between two viewing points.
-We could have taken the shuttle bus, but I wanted to walk it.
+During the said trip, we went hiking at the Grand Canyon.
+Not actually hiking, but we did walk for 3/4 of a mile along a finished path between two viewing points.
+We could have taken the shuttle bus, but I wanted to walk.
 She did it with me, even though I know she didn’t want to.
 On the other hand, I’m willing to stand and wait for her to look through all the shops at the places we visit.
-She knows I hate it so she doesn’t take long but I don’t put up a fuss.
+She knows I hate it so she doesn’t take long, but I don’t put up a fuss.

-It was shortly after this that Sharon purchased the mDesign Bedside Caddy for me, one of our 10 best gifts for you last-minute shoppers.
+It was shortly after this trip that Sharon purchased the mDesign Bedside Caddy for me.

-Of course, there are some things that just don’t change, no matter how perfect you are together.
+Of course, some things don’t change, no matter how perfect you are together.
 For example, we have separate bathrooms at home (Note from Sharon: I planned it that way.
 I was NOT going to fight that battle) and with that comes certain bathroom habits.
-I tend to leave my bathroom a bit of a mess and then there’s that whole toilet seat down thing that women seem to be obsessed with.
-I try to be good when we are traveling together, I really do.
-However, there are times where I forget to raise or lower the seat or use up all the paper and not put out the new roll (Note from Sharon: Or splash water all over the vanity when you’re brushing your teeth and don’t clean it up.
-Or adjust the shower head so it’ll hit you in the chest and don’t move it back to a position where it won’t hit me in the head when you know I can’t reach the shower nozzle.
+I tend to leave my bathroom a bit of a mess and then the whole leaving the toilet seat down thing comes into play.
+I try to be good when we are traveling together; I really do.
+However, there are times where I forget to raise or lower the seat or I use up all the paper and not put out the new roll (Note from Sharon: Or splash water all over the vanity when you’re brushing your teeth and don’t clean it up.
+Or when you adjust the shower head so it’ll hit you in the chest and don’t move it back to a position where it won’t hit me in the head when you know I can’t reach the shower nozzle.
 Or…).
 Sharon forgives me for these slip-ups, albeit with some proper scolding for my bad behavior.
 That’s OK…I scold her for spending too much time on the computer when we’re away when I’ve spent all this time planning the trip, so it all evens out.